 Blender oat milk matcha latte

 I enjoy making matcha lattes in a more traditional way using a matcha sifter and bamboo whisk (check out my matcha chai latte to see how I do this).
 BUT, I actually often end up making my matcha lattes using my blender.
-So, if you are not fully equipped with the the usual matcha latte tools, then don't let this stop you!
+So, if you are not fully equipped with the usual matcha latte tools, then don't let this stop you!

 Why use a blender when making matcha lattes:

-- No grainy green tea residue left in your cup.
+- No grainy green tea residue is left in your cup.
 The blender will make sure the powder is fully dissolved into the milk and won't tend to sink at the bottom of your cup, anyway not as quickly as when whisked manually.

 - No need to sift the matcha powder: the powder is so fine that it tends to clump together while storing.
 When whisking it manually, it is recommended to first sift the powder into the cup to help incorporate it into the milk and avoid lumps.
 Using a blender will have you skip this step!